satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 ## Secure Cryptography

-When we work with sensitive data, we often resort to cryptography.
+When we work with sensitive data, we rely on cryptography.
 For example:
 **hash** data that we don't need to know the original form of (e.g. passwords) **encrypt** data that we need to revert to its original form (e.g. data transfers) **sign** data that we need to ensure the integrity of (e.g. JWT tokens)